Samoa Victim Support Group

 Many were starting to wonder, “What happened to the SVSG Juniors?”
 Well wonder no more, we would like to introduce to you our new executive team for the SVSG Juniors:

-President: Carmenita Solaese / Vice: Franziska Sione
+President: Carmenita Solaese / Vice: Rahmat Faumui

 The former SVSG Junior President Mr. Nathan Ryan together with their executive members have progressed onto the main SVSG, while the young ones continue with the youth group.
 Mr. Ryan is mentoring these young volunteers so that they will not lose sight of why they have put up their hands to volunteer.